GuenterQuast/mimoCoRB/builddoc/index.rst

 Therefore, a graphical display with the processing rate of all buffers is provided by the class **bufferinfoGUI**.
 A text window receives frequent updates of the number of events processed by each buffer and of the buffer fill-levels.
-KLick-buttons send information via a dedicated commane queue to the calling process *run_mimoDAQ* and allow pausing, resuming and ending the data acquisition.
+Klick-buttons send information via a dedicated command queue to the calling process *run_mimoDAQ* and allow pausing, resuming and ending the data acquisition.